Choose another writer in this calendar:

 English mystery writer, whose career spanned over 50 years.
 Gilbert published thrillers and short stories, espionage and police procedural novels, he wrote for plays for the theatre, radio and television, and compiled books on interesting legal cases.
 His highly entertaining works gained a wide audience with their complex plotting, detailed settings, and well portrayed characters.
 Gilbert's work shows the durability of the traditional detective novel in Britain. - In 1987 the critic H.R.F.
 Keating included Gilbert's Smallbonbe Deceased (1950), set in a firm of London solicitors, among the 100 best crime and mystery books ever published.

 "The plot is in every way as good as those of Agatha Christie at her best: as neatly dovetailed, as inherently complex yet retaining a decent credibility, and as full of cunningly-suggested red herrings...
-Its background - the workings, lightly exaggerated, of a firm of ultra-respectable London solicitors - is every bit as amusing and informative as that of Dorothy L. Sayers' Murder Must Advertise." (from Crime & Mystery: the 100 Best Books by H.R.F.
-Keating, 1987)
+Its background - the workings, lightly exaggerated, of a firm of ultra-respectable London solicitors - is every bit as amusing and informative as that of Dorothy L. Sayers' Murder Must Advertise."
+(Crime & Mystery: The 100 Best Books by H.R.F.
+Keating, 1987, p.
+95)

 Michael Gilbert was born in Lincolnshire, the son of Anne Cuthbert, a journalist, and Bernard Gilbert, a poet, playwright, and novelist.
 He was educated at St. Peter's School, Seaford, Sussex, Blundell's School (1926-31), and at the University of London, attaining LL.B. with honors in 1937.
 For a short period he taught in Salisbury's cathedral choir school.
 Gilbert's novels Close Quarters (1947) and The Night of the Twelfth (1976) were partly based on his experiences as a schoolmaster.
 The main plot in the latter concerns the torture and murder of schoolboys.
 Another plot deals with terrorists and their target, the son of the Israeli ambassador.